stakater/kubestackplus-docs/content/managed-addons/reloader/tutorial/configure-resources.md

 ## Restrict Auto Discovery

-You can restrict this discovery to only `ConfigMap` or `Secret` objects that are tagged with a special annotation.
+You can restrict this discovery to only `Configmap` or `Secret` objects that are tagged with a special annotation.
 To take advantage of that, annotate your deploymentconfigs/deployments/daemonsets/statefulset/rollouts like this: